jonathanreveille/project3_OC/README.md

 and he needs to find **items** among the **maze**.
 Those items will allow him to build automatically a seringe.
 This item becomes a weapon to fight against the **guard** that is standing at the **exit**.
 If you manage to make the guard fall asleep you will win, without the seringe, you will loose.
-If you want to suceed, I strongly recommande to **find the items before reaching the exit**.
+If you want to suceed, I strongly recommand to **find the items before reaching the exit**.

 ### What is in this project ?
 - Use of OOP